Statue of Zabel Yesayan (Proshyan)

 Statue of Zabel Yesayan (Զաբել Եսայանի հուշարձան), a life-size monument dedicated to famous Armenian writer, novelist, translator, public speaker, literary critic Zabel Yesayan.
-It is located in the village of Proshyan, Kotayk Province of the Republic of Armenia, in the area of the International Center for Agribusiness Research and Education (ICARE): 5th street, 12th lane, 1.
+It is located in the village of Proshyan, Kotayk Province of Armenia, in the area of the International Center for Agribusiness Research and Education (ICARE): 5th street, 12th lane, 1.

 The project was implemented by the Armenian Artists Project charitable online gallery, under the initiative and sponsorship of Diaspora Armenians Victor Zarougian and Judy Saryan.

 History

 In 2021, Boston-Armenian philanthropists Victor Zarougian and Judy Saryan commissioned an original monument dedicated to Armenian novelist, public speaker and politician Zabel Yesayan.

 The opening ceremony of the monument took place on October 9, 2022, in the park of the Zabel Yesayan Agribusiness Center.
 The opening speech was delivered by Judy Saryan, who presented important episodes of Yesayan's biography, emphasizing her great contribution to the protection of the rights of the Armenian people, especially Armenian women.

 The Nairyan vocal ensemble performed at the opening ceremony, whose artistic director Naira Mugdusyan first presented Zabel Yesayan's letter to her daughter.
 Mughdusyan accompanied her speech with sign language.